Skip to content

 Truck Accidents

 One of those regulations concerns alcohol use while driving.
 Commercial truck drivers are subjected to a much lower blood-alcohol concentration limit of .04% while driving, compared to the general limit of .08% for passenger vehicle drivers.
-The heavy potential for catastrophic injuries and fatalities involving trucking accidents is the reason for such higher standards.
+The heavy potential for catastrophic injuries and fatalities involving trucking accidents is the reason for these higher standards.

 Truck drivers are also subjected to random drug and alcohol tests, in order to reduce the risks involving a driver who is operating a large 80,000-pound vehicle under the influence of alcohol, drugs, or a combination of both.